cvs-health/testilo/README.md

 The arguments are:
 - `script`: a script.
 - `batch`: a batch.
+- `standard`: how to handle standardization.
+If `also`, jobs will tell Testaro to include in its reports both the original results of the tests of tools and the Testaro-standardized results.
+If `only`, reports are to include only the standardized test results.
+If `no`, reports are to include only the original results, without standardization.
+- `observe`: whether to allow granular observation.
+If `true`, jobs will tell Testaro to permit granular observation of job progress.
+If `false`, jobs will tell Testaro not to permit granular observation, but only to send the report to the server when the report is completed.
+It is generally user-friendly to allow granular observation, and for user applications to implement it, if they make users wait while jobs are assigned and performed, since that process typically takes about 3 minutes.
 - `requester`: an email address.
 - `timeStamp`: the earliest UTC date and time when the jobs may be assigned (format `240415T1230`), or an empty string if now.